tunnel expansion joint fire rating and sealing calgary emseal

 Calgary Airport Trail Tunnel Gets RWS-Rated Expansion Joints and Tunnel Roof Lining

-More on the Calgary Trail Tunnel at YouTube
+More on the Calgary Trail Tunnel on YouTube

 The final run of EMSHIELD DFR3 material provides a continuous RWS-compliant joint filler, capable of handling expected structural movement at the expansion joints.